percysnoodle/ltools/README.md

 # ... and so on.
 ```

+If you're using CocoaPods, then the path to L.sh is ``.

-If you forget to include a key in one of your strings files, your build will now fail.
+Once you've added the build phase, if you forget to include a key in one of your strings files, your build will fail.
+Make sure you add the phase to every target that you want to check!